TEAM

 Graduate Student, Neuroscience Graduate Program - 2021

 Shany obtained her B.S. in Biology from the University of Wisconsin – Madison in 2018.
-She worked in Dr. Dudley Lamming’s lab as an undergraduate student studying the effects of methionine deprivation in metabolic health.
+She worked in Dr. Dudley Lamming’s lab as an undergraduate student and a postbac research intern studying the effects of methionine deprivation on metabolic health.
 In 2019, she joined Dr. Adrian Rothenfluh’s lab at the University of Utah where she examined the role of serotonin in alcohol use disorder using Drosophila melanogaster.
 She's currently a Ph.D.
-Candidate in the Neuroscience Graduate Program and she's interested in studying the role of lipocalin-2 in negative affect in sepsis survivors
+Candidate in the Neuroscience Graduate Program and her dissertation work focuses on uncovering the role of lipocalin-2 in negative affect in sepsis survivors.
+In her free time, Shany likes to watch horror movies, cook, try out new restaurants, and travel.

 Undergraduate Students